How to Tell if You Have Gingivitis or Periodontitis: 12 Warning Signs of Gum Disease

 5 Early Warning Signs of Gingivitis You Shouldn't Ignore

+Common signs and symptoms associated with gingivitis and periodontitis help individuals recognize what to look for at various stages of gum disease.
 Gingivitis is the early stage of gum disease and is completely reversible with proper oral hygiene.
 Here's how to recognize it:

 - Red, swollen gums: Healthy gums should be pink and firm.
 If yours appear puffy or redder than usual, this is a warning sign.